Rubenpicos/Rubenpicos/README.md

 <h2 align="left">Hi 👋!
-My name is Rubén Picos and I'm a fronted developer, from Spain</h2>
+My name is Rubén Picos and I'm a Fronted developer, from Spain</h2>